ublue-os/homebrew-tap/README.md

 # Universal Blue Homebrew Tap

 This is a _staging area_ to test Linux casks builds of things we want.
 It is intended to show that homebrew casks on linux work great.
-This repository's metric of success is when it is deleted.
+This repository's metric of success is when the applications in here are deleted.
+This also ships artwork and OEM tools that are better managed in userspace than on an image.

 Homebrew has asked us to run this as a tap as opposed to PRing these into individual projects, and that will take some work so in the meantime we can test.